Downsides of 2FA solutions.

 MFA solutions that leverage biometrics give the user a sense of enhanced security.
 The reality is, however, rather different... unless advanced biometrics are involved.
 Voice can be replicated, fingerprints can be copied, face can be spoofed and iris scanners can be hacked.

 BlockID is the next generation contact-free authentication solution powered by advanced biometrics and Blockchain technology.
-Your workforce enrolls identity and authenticates with the highest levels of assurance per the NIST 800-63-3 guidelines, or IAL3 and AAL3.
+Your workforce enrolls identity and authenticates with the levels of assurance per the NIST 800-63-3 guidelines of IAL2 and AAL2.

 Visit the Workforce User Journey for more information.